AmarooHQ/whitepaper/10-Ultra-Terminum/a10-appendix-headers-plus-proofs.md

 %% INSERT ### TABLE: tps_por

+: The effect of including Proofs of Reflection alongside headers (+PoRs).

+## PoRs with Truncation

+Since PoRs are merkle branches, and the leaves of that tree are headers (which have PoW attached), hash truncation works for the hashes comprising explicit PoRs.
+In effect, this protocol extension is a way to halve the additional overhead of +PoRs.
+It is called +PoRTs.

+%% INSERT ### TABLE: tps_port

-: The effect of including Proofs of Reflection with headers.
+: The effect of including Proofs of Reflection, with truncated hashes, alongside headers (+PoRTs).